cran-task-views/FunctionalData/FunctionalData.md

     of functional data, i.e., simultaneously clustering the rows and the columns of a data matrix where each entry of the matrix is a function or a time series.
--   `r pkg("fdakma")` performs clustering and alignment of a multidimensional or unidimensional functional dataset by means of k-mean alignment.

 ### Registering and aligning functional data